 Room was clean but a few issues.
 Sink refused to drain making it difficult to use.
 Sink water never got beyond merely warm.
 Water is "city water" so if you do not like chlorine etc take some bottled water with you.
 NO fridge NO micro.
 No hair dryer.
 No cofffee set up.
 And WHY do hotel designers INSIST on making the tiniest areas for the toilet and tub vs HUGE seperate sink areas?
 How much stuff do you NEED on the sink?
 How about USING all that space for a BATHROOM?
 Basic room for one night was OK.
 We stay at this chain often and this was even more bare bones than most of them.

 Situated in Salem, this hotel is within 2 mi (3 km) of Canobie Lake Park, Rockingham Park, and The Mall at Rockingham Park …More

 Very satisfied stay, I will return on business to this location often and I plan on giving this hotel my Business as they actually provided transportation for me to a local restaurant since I didn't have transportation.
 I was very thank full for that.

-Traveller from Orlando, FL
+Traveller from Kentucky

-Traveller from Florida
+Traveller from MA

-Traveller from RI
+Traveller from Chicago

 At the junction of the Nashua and Merrimack rivers, Nashua was originally part of Massachusetts until the state line was redrawn in 1741.
 Known as Gate City because of its central location, Nashua rose to prominence as a railroad hub and as a center for cotton manufacturing.
 The second-largest city in New Hampshire, Nashua is considered part of the Boston corridor technology hub.